 A research project in physics that results in the production of a scholarly paper and an oral presentation.
 May be repeated for credit.
-(1/2, 1, 1/2)Prerequisite: Permission.
+(1/2, 1, 1/2)Prerequisite: Permission from instructor.

 Field experience in a physics-related area such as health physics in an appropriate industry or business.
-Permission.
+Permission of the department.
 (1)